albert-decatur/dotfiles/README.md

 dotfiles
 ========

-Bash functions for data science.
+Bash (or zsh!) functions for data science.

 alias or function|purpose|example|prerequisite
 ---|---|---|---